Rangoli | Simple Rangoli Designs

 The ancient ritual has been passed on through the ages, from one generation to the next thus keeping both the art form and the tradition alive.
-The main purpose of making Rangoli is bringing good luck.
+The main purpose of making Rangoli is to bring good luck.

 According to a legend, the earliest treatise on Indian painting, a king and his kingdom were steeped in sorrow at the death of the high priest’s son.
 Everybody prayed to Lord Brahma who moved by the prayers, asked the king to paint a portrait of the boy on the floor so that he could breathe life into it.

 And with that, the art of floor painting came to life.
-That is how rice, flour, and flowers were transformed into picturesque offering to god in the form of floor painting.
+That is how rice, flour, and flowers were transformed into picturesque offerings to god in the form of floor painting.

 In Indian cultures, all guests and visitors occupy a very special place, and a rangoli is an expression of this warm hospitality.
 In particular, the Diwali festival is widely celebrated with rangoli, since at this time, people visit each other’s homes to exchange greetings and sweets.

-Thus, reflecting regional beliefs and aesthetics based on a common spiritual plane the art of floor painting is one which has survived all influences and retained and transmitted the spirit of Indian life.
+Thus, reflecting regional beliefs and aesthetics based on a common spiritual plane the art of floor painting is one that has survived all influences and retained and transmitted the spirit of Indian life.